jyotipatthak/flipkart/README.md

 3. [src/components]  in this file all the dependency are their .
 4. [src/ui] here the ui of about ,searchbar,footer are availbale.
 5. [src/Redux] redux file are available here
-6. [src/utils] services of API  is available here.
+6. [src/filter] services of API  is available here.
+7. [src/firebase] firebase connection file is available here.

 ## 🌐 `Languages and Tools used`